federico-terzi/federico-terzi.github.io/_posts/2019-08-23-how-to-force-github-pages-to-rebuild-jekyll-website.markdown

 If you plan to deploy a Jekyll website on Github Pages the process is straightforward: you **push your website source on the correct branch** ( `master` for a personal website or `gh-pages` for a project website ) and then the site gets compiled automatically by the Github Servers.

-While this works almost always correctly, **sometimes the servers don’t compile the source**, and the website gets stuck to the old version.
+While this works almost always correctly, **sometimes the servers don’t compile the source**, and the website gets stuck on the old version.

 ### Force a Rebuild